jhpyle/docassemble/_docs/functions.md

 `objects_from_file()` is a utility function for initializing a group of objects from a [YAML] file written in a certain format.

+## <a name="ocr_file"></a>ocr_file()

+Given a PDF file, `ocr_file()` uses [optical character recognition] (OCR) to read the text of the file.
+In the text returned, pages are separated by the [form feed character].

+{% include side-by-side.html demo="ocr" %}

+The first argument must be a [`DAFile`] or [`DAFileList`] object.

+The following optional keyword arguments affect the way OCR is performed.

+* `language` indicates the language of the document.
+If not specified, the language returned by `get_language()` is used.
+The language must be a two-character lowercase [ISO-639-1] code.
+* `first_page` indicates the first page to read.
+By default, all pages are read.
+* `last_page` indicates the last page to read.
+By default, all pages are read.

+If you need to OCR uncommon languages, you may need to install extension packages on your system and edit the [`ocr languages`] configuration directive.

+For example, if your server needs to OCR Arabic, you will need the `tesseract-ocr-ara` package, which is not installed by default.

+If using [Docker], you can ensure that the package is installed when the server starts by including `tesseract-ocr-ara` in the [`debian packages`] configuration directive.

+You can associate the language code `ar` with the abbreviation used by [Tesseract] by including the following in the [configuration]<span></span>:

+{% highlight yaml %}
+ocr languages:
+  ar: ara
+{% endhighlight %}

 # <a name="storage"></a>Storing data

 ## <a name="redis"></a>With Redis